alexmarie78/packaging_xrayutilities/doc/source/index.rst

   python setup.py build -c <compiler_name>

-Using Python(x,y) you want to specify "mingw32" as compiler name.
+Using Python(x,y) you want to specify 'mingw32' as compiler name.
+With the WinPython it is recommended to use the MS Visual Studio Express 2008 (which is freely available for download) and can also build the code for 64bit Windows.
+In this case us 'msvc' as compiler name.

 In case you want to do it the hard way install all of the following (versions in brackets indicate the tested set of versions by the author (2.3.2012)):
  * MinGW (0.4alpha)